westpoint-robotics/multirotor_transformations/README.md

 # multirotor_transformations
-ROS code with some useful transformations.
+ROS code with some useful transformations used in multirotor UAV control.